altreact/archbk/README.md

 Upcomming features:

-  * Run this script from any linux box, to create a USB drive / SD card / microSD card that will let you run Arch Linux ARM on the Samsung Series 3 ARM Chromebook.
+  * Run this script from any GNU/Linux box, to create a USB drive / SD card / microSD card that will let you run Arch Linux ARM on the Samsung Series 3 ARM Chromebook.

   * Run this script from any Mac, to create a USB drive / SD card / microSD card that will let you run Arch Linux ARM on the Samsung Series 3 ARM Chromebook.